 - Tables and chairs

 - Plates and cutlery, including dishes for serving food

 - Dolly or hand truck for transporting heavy items

 9. Logistics and Planning the Day

 Once you have most of the details pinned down—venue, catering, and rentals, at least—it’s a good idea to sit down and plan how you envision the event.
 Even better if you can do this while you’re actually walking through the venue.
 Build up a detailed plan of everything you need to get done on the day.
 This will help make sure you don’t forget any details and give you a logical order in which to get things done.

 At a small, informal event it’s easy to have each individual be responsible for their own cleanup.
 But the larger an outdoor event is, the more trash it generates.
 For larger corporate events, it will probably be necessary to hire a crew to clean up afterwards.
 This is particularly important when renting a venue, as failing to clean up properly may mean losing the venue deposit or even paying a fine.

 Good Planning Means Outdoor Event Success

 If you’re planning to hold a corporate event in the near future, an outdoor event may be a great option.
-Heading outdoors makes it easier to maintain social distancing and brings the COVID risk of the whole event down.
+Heading outdoors makes it easier to maintain social distancing.
 And an outdoor corporate event provides opportunities for fun, team bonding, and memorable networking.